 HOW MUCH DOES IT COST?

 The Mediation Center of the Pacific charges an administrative fee on a sliding scale based on income.
 Mediation is a 3-hour process and the fee will be assigned to each party when they open a case.
 The administration fee is charged for each 3-hour mediation session.
-The Mediation Center of the Pacific is a non-profit community dispute resolution center funded by the Hawaii State Judiciary, Aloha United Way, other State contracts, private foundations, and private donations.
+The Mediation Center of the Pacific is a non-profit community dispute resolution center funded by the Hawaii State Judiciary, Aloha United Way, other State contracts, charitable foundations, and private donations.

 WHAT KIND OF DIVORCE ISSUES ARE HANDLED?